CB-AccountStack/AccountStack/MIMIC-INTEGRATION.md

 ### 4. **Shared Infrastructure**
 - Can we provide a shared demo Kubernetes cluster KUBECONFIG?
 - Or should each user bring their own cluster?
-- Stuart has a cluster available for this purpose
+- Stu has a cluster available for this purpose

 ### 5. **DNS Configuration**
 - What base domain should we use? (current: `accountstack.se-main-demo.sa-demo.beescloud.com`)